 Nothing is worse than a monitoring solution that provides great graphs and alerts, but there is little context.
 Integrating with systems such as other monitoring system, releases processes, or a CMDB provides great insights into what the monitoring is trying to tell you.

 If there are no other systems to integrate with initially you must still make certain that during technology selection these types of extensions are available.

 Knowing exactly how your system is performing and the current state of health is critical.
-Whether it’s a quick glance or an automated alert, current state is critical!
-But what is current state without a baseline to measure it against?
-For this reason the history of a system’s health is imperative for determining current state.
+Whether it’s a quick glance or an automated alert, the current state is critical!
+But what is the current state without a baseline to measure it against?
+For this reason, the history of a system’s health is imperative for determining the current state.

 Known knowns and known unknowns

 Choosing what to monitor in the early stages of deployment is fairly difficult because a new system behaves in unexpected ways.
 For this reason, it’s important to select the items that are of concern of failing AND are critical to the overall user experience.
 Beyond the expected failures, identify the items that are critical and are uncertain of failure.
 Don’t purely focus on the things you know will work.